Scientific name: Depressaria depressana

 Regulatory Status: Non-Regulated

-There are no federal, state, or local regulations related to purple carrot-seed moth.
+There are currently no federal, state, or local regulations for the purple carrot-seed moth.

 What Can I Do?